Inductors & coils

 An inductor is a coil of wire that stores energy in a magnetic field.
 It is the mirror image of a capacitor: a capacitor resists changes in voltage, an inductor resists changes in current.

-Changing current changes the magnetic field, which pushes back (Lenz's law).
+Current through the coil creates a magnetic field; changing the current changes the field, which pushes back (Lenz's law).
+Two consequences make inductors useful:

-- Smoothing & filtering — with a capacitor, the heart of power supplies (DC-DC converters) and filters.
+- Smoothing & filtering — paired with a capacitor, an inductor forms the heart of power supplies (DC-DC converters) and filters that pass some frequencies and block others.

-- Coupling without contact — two nearby coils transfer energy through the shared field.
-Inductive coupling.
+- Coupling without contact — two coils placed near each other transfer energy through the shared magnetic field.
+No wires touch.
+This is inductive coupling.

 Where it shows up in digital health

-- Wireless charging of implants — a pacemaker or cochlear implant charged through the skin, no wire through the body.
+- Wireless charging of implants — a pacemaker, cochlear implant or neurostimulator is charged through the skin by inductive coupling, so there's no wire through the body.

-- MRI gradient coils create the changing fields that encode where a signal comes from (the knocking of an MRI).
+- MRI gradient coils — large, precisely-driven coils create the changing magnetic fields that encode where a signal comes from.
+(The loud knocking of an MRI is the gradient coils flexing.)

 Watch for